UCSBCarpentry/ucsbcarpentry.github.io/index.md

 ## Spring Quarter 2021
 - ### [April 16, 23, & 30, 2021: UC Merced Library Carpentry for Humanists and Social Scientists](https://annajiat.github.io/2021-04-16-merced-online/)
 - ### [May 6-7, 2021: Intro to R](https://ucsbcarpentry.github.io/2021-05-06-IntroR/).
---(prerequisite for May 12-14 R for GeoSpatial)
+ -(prerequisite for May 12-14 R for GeoSpatial)
 - ### [May 12-14, 2021: R for GeoSpatial](https://ucsbcarpentry.github.io/2021-05-13-GeospatialR/)
--- an introduction to spatial concepts and using raster and vector data in R
+ - an introduction to spatial concepts and using raster and vector data in R
-- ### TBD Authoring Scientific Publications with R-Markdown (Pushed to Summer 2020)
+- #### TBD Authoring Scientific Publications with R-Markdown (Pushed to Summer 2020)
 ---